Collaborative Experience between Scientific Software Projects using Agile Scrum Development: Collaboration Apprehension

-Having decided to collaborate in this way, both teams agreed to acknowledge and address the risks to success through several stages of two-sided development and progress evaluations.
-The concerns of each group (Section \ref{sec:collab_dev}) provided an outline for the nature of the collaboration.
-To address these concerns (Section \ref{sec:collab_struct}), the collaboration adopted its own Agile Scrum framework to promote communication and drive software development in response to both changes in the SNEWS requirements and changes introduced by the original SCiMMA stakeholders.
+While the collaboration presented a unique opportunity to accelerate development, it brought risks to both teams.
+The concerns of each group provided an outline for the nature of the collaboration, which evolved through several stages of bilateral development effort and progress evaluations.
+To address these concerns (Section \ref{sec:collab_struct}), the collaboration adopted its own Agile Scrum framework in parallel with SCiMMA's own Agile Scrum process.
+This new weekly sprint trailed SCiMMA's ongoing bi-weekly sprint.
+This promoted communication and drove software development in response to changes introduced by both the SNEWS requirements and the original SCiMMA stakeholders.